-Important: A small amount of water always remains in the bottom of the dishwasher (under the ultrafine filter) to keep the seal moist.
+Important: A small amount of water always remains in the sump (under the ultrafine filter) to keep the seal moist.

-The coarse strainer may be removed, if necessary.
-To remove, lift strainer out by squeezing center section (F) and remove.
-To replace, squeeze center section so clips snap into square notch.
+The coarse strainer may be removed, if necessary, without removing the other filters.
+TO REMOVE, lift strainer out by squeezing center section (F) and remove.
+TO REPLACE, squeeze center section so clips snap into square notch.